MossyProgrammer/Tycoon_Royale/README.md

 >The first round starts out with everyone being a ‘Commoner’ but the first person to discard all of their cards is crowned the ‘Tycoon’ for the next round.
 The next person is crowned ‘Rich’, the next, ‘Poor’, and the person that was unable to discard all of their cards is the ‘Beggar’.
 Points are awarded for each rank, with Tycoon gaining 30, Rich, 20, Poor, 10, and Beggar, 0.
 The person with the highest point total wins at the end of 3 rounds.
 The next round starts with the Tycoon and Beggar swapping 2 cards, and the Rich and Poor swapping 1, where they (the Poor and the Beggar) trade their strongest cards with the higher ranks.
 The Tycoon and Rich can swap whatever card they want, but typically, lower strength cards are swapped because it lowers the chance of the Poor or Beggar winning the next round.
 The round then begins and is played until someone empties their hand.
 If anyone either than the Tycoon discards their entire hand first, the Tycoon is immediately declared bankrupt and is automatically the beggar for the next round.
 Ranks are adjusted accordingly.
 The game then ends after the 3rd round and the player with the highest point total wins as mentioned before.

-##Technology used:
+### Technology used:
--Java
+- Java
--libGDX (Java Game Development Framework/Engine) -html5/CSS/Bootstrap
+- libGDX (Java Game Development Framework/Engine)
--VSCode
+- html5/CSS/Bootstrap
+- VSCode